oceanprotocol/list-purgatory/policies/README.md

 ----

-OPF reserves the right to change this policy on an ad-hoc basis, always according to core principles of fairness and transparency.
+OPF reserves the right to change this policy on an ad-hoc basis, according to principles of fairness and transparency.